Find in Excel (Table of Contents)

-There are two ways to Find in Excel.
+There are two ways to find it in Excel.
 First, we can use Find by pressing Ctrl + F shortcut keys.
-Therein Find and Replace box, search the word or field which we want to find in Find What section.
+Therein Find and Replace box, search the word or field which we want to find in the Find What section.
 In another way, we can use the FIND function.
-For this, select the Find function from insert function and as per syntax select the substring from where we need to find, and choose the word or letter or number which we want to find in String position.
-This will return the position of chosen string from the selected Substring.
+For this, select the Find function from the insert function and, as per syntax, select the substring from where we need to find it, and choose the word or letter or number which we want to find in the String position.
+This will return the position of the chosen string from the selected Substring.

 Methods to Find in Excel

 Below are the different methods to find in excel.

 Method #1 – Using Find and Select Feature in Excel

 Let’s see How to Find a Number or a Character in Excel using the Find and Select feature in Excel.

 Step 1 – Under the Home tab, in the Editing group, click Find & Select.

 Step 2 – To find text or numbers, click Find.

 - In the Find what box, type the text or character you want to search for, or click the arrow in the Find what box and then click a recent search in the list.